Thermoelectric relations in the conformal limit in Dirac and Weyl semimetals: Thermoelectric Relations

 =

-\left( \right), \eeq where $\sigma$, and $\kappa$ are the electric and thermal conductivity tensors respectively, and $\alpha$ is the thermoelectric coefficient.
-In the presence of a magnetic field (in the chosen direction OZ), the various tensors in eq. \eqref{eq_main} can have time-reversal odd off-diagonal components as the Hall conductivity $\sigma_{xy}$ or the transverse thermopower $\alpha_{xy}$.
+\left( \right), \eeq where $\sigma$, and $\kappa$ are the electric and thermal conductivity tensors respectively, and $\alpha$ is the thermoelectric coefficient. $i$ and $j$ index spatial dimensions, i.e., $i, j = x,y,z$.
+In the presence of a magnetic field (in the chosen z-direction along OZ axis, the various tensors in \eqref{eq_main} can have time-reversal odd off-diagonal components as the Hall conductivity $\sigma^{xy}$ or the transverse components of $\alpha^{xy}$.